 Site maps including identification of access routes, stream crossings, and all other information from VI.B.1.

-For high tier vegetation removal or management activities (with the exception of high tier activities that meet the definition of an emergency as defined in Order section II.A.6.a), the vegetation removal or management plan shall include:
+For high tier vegetation removal or management project activities (with the exception of high tier project activities that meet the definition of an emergency as defined in Order section II.A.4.a), the vegetation removal or management plan shall include:

-Identification of a quantifiable fire or flood risk performance standard to be achieved by project activities, with modeling to support vegetation removal or management is necessary to achieve the desired performance standard.
+Identification of quantifiable fire or flood risk performance standards or criteria to be achieved by project activities.
+Vegetation Removal or Management Plans for flood risk reduction shall include modeling or equivalent quantifiable assessment methods to support that the described vegetation removal or management is necessary to achieve the desired performance standards or flood passage criteria.

-Identify the maximum amount of revegetation that can be achieved before conducting repeated vegetation removal or management while maintaining the fire or flood risk performance standard.
+Identify the maximum amount of natural regrowth that can be achieved before conducting repeated vegetation removal or management while maintaining the fire or flood risk performance standard.

 Describe to what extent measures described in Order section VIII.A.3. were incorporated.

 An assessment of the watershed for the cause of chronic maintenance requirements and evaluation of the feasibility of alternative solutions to reduce the amount of vegetation removal or management required.
-This could include such considerations as removal of downstream choke points, improving the capacity of flood control infrastructure, or creating defensible space around infrastructure.
+This could include such considerations as removal of downstream choke points or improving the capacity of flood control infrastructure.
 Dischargers shall also describe any efforts already conducted to reduce the need for vegetation removal or management.
 A waterway management plan or similar that has been developed by a public agency and reviewed and analyzed through the public process may be submitted for compliance with this requirement.

-A description of the expected upstream and downstream fluvial geomorphological impacts that will result from conducting project activities, based on modeling results.
+An analysis of the expected upstream and downstream fluvial geomorphological impacts that will result from conducting project activities, based on expected flow conditions.

-Prescribed Fire Plan

-For projects including the use of prescribed fire for vegetation management and removal, implement a burn plan developed by a burn boss possessing one of the following certifications or an equivalent prescribed fire burn plan certification or licensing:

-California State-Certified Prescribed-Fire Burn Boss.

-National Wildfire Coordinating Group/California Interagency Coordination Center Prescribed Fire Burn Boss Type 1, 2, or 3, qualified or certified since 2012 or newer.

-CAL FIRE Prescribed Fire Incident Commander Type 1, 2, or 3.

-Bureau of Indian Affairs/Tribal Land Burn Boss or Federal equivalent.

-At a minimum, a burn plan must include all information in the California Standardized Prescribed Fire Plan Template developed by the California State-Certified Burn Boss curriculum development committee, as well as descriptions of how all of the following will be implemented to the maximum extent practicable in waters of the state and riparian areas:

-Avoidance of burning on unstable slopes or in areas prone to debris flows, landslides, and rock falls;

-Implementation of a mosaic burn pattern;

-Promotion of low-intensity burns; and

-Implementation of multiple smaller burns over several seasons instead of one large burn.

 Prescribed Herbivory Plan

 For projects that include the use of prescribed herbivory for vegetation removal or management, develop and implement a prescribed herbivory plan that contains, at a minimum:

-Identification of the type(s) of livestock to be introduced to treatment area for prescribed herbivory.
+Identification of the type(s) of animals to be introduced to treatment area for prescribed herbivory.

-Quantity of animals and the duration of grazing needed to achieve the vegetation removal target without causing overgrazing.
+Quantity of animals and the duration of prescribed herbivory needed to achieve the vegetation removal target without causing overgrazing.

 Description of necessary vegetation and soil impacts from paddock installation.

-Identification of sensitive resources, such as watercourses with flowing water, habitat for sensitive species, and high habitat value native vegetation, that will be protected from unintentional grazing or other damage.
+Identification of sensitive resources, such as watercourses with flowing water, habitat for sensitive species, and high habitat value native vegetation, that will be protected from unintentional vegetation removal or other impacts.

-Information on livestock quarantine measures that will be taken prior to introduction of animals to treatment area.
+Information on animal quarantine measures that will be taken prior to introduction of animals to treatment area.

 Animal density limits which will be applied to prevent overgrazing.